 Ignorance is not bliss: why we need more empowered patients

-Shared decision-making should become a mandatory part of training for all healthcare professionals to improve collaboration with their patients, save the NHS billions, and ultimately improve patient outcomes, say Aseem Malhotra and Sue Bailey.
+Shared decision-making should become a mandatory part of training for all healthcare professionals to improve collaboration with their patients, save the NHS billions of pounds, and ultimately improve patient outcomes, say Aseem Malhotra and Sue Bailey.

 Source: Leigh Wells / Ikon Images